gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 And yet:

 <div class="nes-screenshot">
-{% image short-vertical-scroll.gif style="width:50%;height:50%;float:left" %}
+{% image short-vertical-scroll.webp style="width:50%;height:50%;float:left" %}
-{% image short-vertical-scroll-name-table.gif style="width:50%;height:50%" %}
+{% image short-vertical-scroll-name-table.webp style="width:50%;height:50%" %}
 </div>

 Believe it or not, the `PPUSCROLL` register is not changed during this transition.